Vikthorluke/Mental_Health_History/README.md

 ### Data Cleaning and Preparation

-In the initial data preparation phase, we performed the following tasks;
+In the initial data preparation phase, I performed the following tasks;
 1. Duplicated the original to make a working sheet.
 2. Removed duplicated rows.
 3. Deleted unwanted columns.